geschke/grkopv-dashboard/README.md

 The entries under `MARIADB_DATABASE` and `MARIADB_USER` can be taken from the example, in which case the database name "`solardb`" and the database user "`solardbuser`" are selected.
 If these specifications should be changed, a change is likewise necessary with the following services invafetch and invaps.
 In most cases a change is not necessary, because the MariaDB instance used is a stand-alone service exclusively for the use of the tools described here.
 Likewise, no access from outside is required, so the MariaDB port is not shared externally, i.e., no "`ports:`" option is necessary.

 In the variable `MARIADB_PASSWORD` the password for the user `MARIADB_USER` is defined.
-When MariaDB is started for the first time, the database `MARIADB_DATABASE` and the user `MARIADB_USER` are thus created with the password `MARIADB_PASSWORD`, whereby the user receives the appropriate rights (GRANT ALL) for the database MARIADB_DATABASE.
+When MariaDB is started for the first time, the database `MARIADB_DATABASE` and the user `MARIADB_USER` are thus created with the password `MARIADB_PASSWORD`, whereby the user receives the appropriate rights (*GRANT ALL*) for the database MARIADB_DATABASE.

 #### invafetch

-The invafetch tool reads the Processdata values at regular intervals from the Inverter API and stores the results in JSON format in a MariaDB table.
+The invafetch tool reads the processdata values at regular intervals from the Inverter API and stores the results in JSON format in a MariaDB table.
 More information can be found in the [invafetch GitHub repository](https://github.com/geschke/invafetch).

 First, the `processdata.json` file is mapped into the container so that it is available to invafetch at startup.
 Further configuration takes place using environment variables.